-This Vegan Pumpkin Pie is the BEST one I’ve ever made.
+This Vegan Pumpkin Pie is the best one you’ll ever taste.
 It’s even better than the traditional recipe that comes on a can of pumpkin!
 All you need is a handful of ingredients and a blender to whip up the filling, so it can be baking away in your oven in just minutes.

 What Can You Substitute for Eggs in Pumpkin Pie?